China’s Uighurs trapped in factory toiling for tech titans

 Workers are often enrolled in classes where state-sponsored teachers give lessons in Mandarin, China’s dominant language, or politics and “ethnic unity.”
 Conditions in the jobs vary in terms of pay and restrictions.

 At the OFILM factory, Uighurs are paid the same as other workers but otherwise treated differently, according to residents of the neighborhood.
-They are not allowed to leave or to practice their religion – unlike the Hui Muslim migrants also working there, who are considered less of a threat by the Chinese government.
+They are not allowed to leave or pray – unlike the Hui Muslim migrants also working there, who are considered less of a threat by the Chinese government.

 “They don’t let them worship inside,” said a Hui Muslim woman who worked in the factory for several weeks alongside the Uighurs.
 “They don’t let them come out.”